bbrownekianda/docs/getting-started/logging_in.md

 If your organisation already has a login, go to your given Kianda login page.
 If not, sign up for a free trial by going to https://app.kianda.com/signup.
 You will be prompted to confirm your email address and you can then login.
 The Kianda platform runs in the cloud, so you only need a web browser and can use any mobile device to login.

-When you login you will have access to the Kianda **workspace** where you can build end-to-end business processes, connect to datasources and view the results in real-time data dashboards.
+When you login you will have access to the Kianda **workspace** where you can build end-to-end business processes, connect to data sources and view the results in real-time data dashboards.

 ***Kianda workspace***